Family Unification Assessment Project

 Our Family Reunification Service provides advice and practical and emotional guidance for refugee children and young people arriving in the UK to live with extended family.

-- Since 2019, we have supported refugees from Syria, Afghanistan, Eritrea, Ethiopia, Angola and Kuwait.
+- Since 2019, we have supported refugees from countries including Syria, Afghanistan, Sudan, Eritrea, Iran and Kuwait.

-- 60% of young people have been supported in registering in school and continuing their education.
+- 84% of young people have been supported in registering in school and have been able to continue their education.

 Young refugees face many obstacles when arriving in the UK.
 Some may have not seen their family members for many years and some will have faced severe trauma and hardship along their journey prompting future mental health needs.
 While family members can be in a very good position to support these concerns, we recognise that it can also be overwhelming and confusing.
 Support, including knowledge and access to services is vital for families through these difficult times.